header-logo

 Tips:

-• Test regularly: Use Google PageSpeed Insights and Wix Site Speed Dashboard to monitor and improve performance.
+• Test regularly: Use Google PageSpeed Insights and Wix Site Speed dashboard to monitor and improve performance.

-• Prioritize above-the-fold content: Make sure key content loads quickly by adding lightweight and static elements.
+• Prioritize above the fold content: Make sure key content loads quickly by adding lightweight and static elements.

 • Minimize third-party apps: Only use essential apps or widgets to avoid unnecessary slowdowns.